For Immediate Release / January 22, 2021

 “This year, more than ever, it is important to have outdoor options for recreation, and I am excited that we were able to make this partnership with the St. Albert Nordic Ski Club happen so quickly,” said Mayor Alanna Hnatiw.
 “The Ski Club has a lot of experience in trail grooming and maintenance, and I am confident they will ensure residents have an enjoyable experience while taking advantage of the expanded trail system.”

 Discussions between the County and the Ski Club started in December in response to a request to expand the trails from St. Albert into the county.
 As part of the agreement, the Ski Club will be responsible for all costs associated with the provision and grooming of cross-country ski trails.
 The County will cover the cost of signage.
-The Ski Club will also take care of snow-resurfacing and track setting, as well as testing the thickness of the Sturgeon River to ensure safety of the river crossing.
+The Ski Club will also take care of snow-resurfacing and track setting, as well as testing the thickness of the Sturgeon River to ensure the safety of the river crossing.

 “The City of St. Albert appreciates the opportunity to collaborate with Sturgeon County and the St. Albert Nordic Ski Club on this initiative,” says St. Albert Mayor Cathy Heron.
 “The expanded trail system reflects our collaborative working relationship and will benefit both City and County residents for years to come.”